codeforcauseorg/edu-client/README.md

 ### 🚩 Setting up remote :

 1. Now you have to set up remote repositories
-2. Type the command `git remote -v`, this will list the remote connection to your repo.
+2. Type `git remote -v` in terminal to list remote connections to your repo.
 3. It will show something like this:
 ```console